microsoft/Build26-LAB510-take-llms-from-prototype-to-production-on-aks/docs/README.md

     "model": "Qwen/Qwen3-Coder-30B-A3B-Instruct",
     "messages": [{"role": "user", "content": "Say hello"}],
     "max_tokens": 50
-  }'
+  }' | jq
 ```

-Both requests hit the **same gateway IP** - the BBR component routes them to different InferencePools based on the **model** field.
-This is the Gateway API Inference Extension in action.
+Both requests hit the **same gateway IP** but the BBR component routes them to different InferencePools based on the **model** field.

+This is the Gateway API Inference Extension in action 😎

 ### How Gateway Routing Works